-These forms may be obtained at the addresses provided above or by calling 902.490.6145 or emailing MyHR@halifax.ca.
+These forms may be obtained via the web links provided above, by calling 902.490.6145 or emailing MyHR@halifax.ca.

 For additional resources including access to a new Benefits Calculator and Group Insurance Booklets, please refer to the Benefits Intranet Page.